DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-09-24-java-hashmap-internals.md

 ## Probability of list of size k

-Unless programming mistakes or malicious code, the hashcodes follow a [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution)
+Unless there are programming mistakes or malicious code, hashcodes generally follow [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution)

 In layman terms, typical keys inserted in the HashMap have hashcodes which are generally unique.
 The probability of 2 elements having same hashcode is low, 3 of them having same is even lower,